folbricht/desync/README.md

 - `--key` Key file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires a certificate with `--cert`
 - `--cert` Certificate file in PEM format used for HTTPS `chunk-server` and `index-server` commands.
 Also requires `-key`.
 - `-k` Keep partially assembled files in place when `extract` fails or is interrupted.
 The command can then be restarted and it'll not have to retrieve completed parts again.
 Also use this option to write to block devices.
+- `--h2c` When using remote HTTP stores without TLS, this will enable H2C and allow HTTP2 over plain connections.

 ### Environment variables